mikosik/smooth-build/doc/install.md

 system.
 It is needed as Smooth is implemented in Java.

-Smooth can be run by one of script files unzipped from smooth.zip.
+Smooth can be run by `smooth/smooth` script unzipped from smooth.zip.
- * "smooth/smooth" script on Linux systems
- * "smooth/smooth.bat" file on Windows system

 You may add unzipped "smooth" directory to your system PATH to make smooth runnable from any directory.